Why do child support payments go to Supportkids before coming to me?

 How can I obtain funds from my TotalPay Card without being charged a fee?

 If you use the TotalPay Card as a signature point of sale, meaning the PIN is not used, there is no charge.
 You are allowed one free ATM transaction per month.
-You can write a Money Network check to yourself and assess 100% of your funds by cashing the check for free at several locations including all Wal-Mart stores.
+You can write a Money Network check to yourself and access 100% of your funds by cashing the check for free at several locations including all Wal-Mart stores.

 What if I prefer to receive my funds via direct deposit instead of a TotalPay Card?